 The key to successful proposals is personalization.

-Communication is key in Stage 4, so it’s important that your proposal shows your sales representative’s understanding of the lead’s unique situation.
+Communication is key in Stage 4, so your proposal must show your sales representative’s understanding of the lead’s unique situation.

 This is where you can also provide social proof, such as customer testimonials to solidify the lead’s decision.

-This is where Salesflare and Pipedrive’s custom sales pipeline templates differ.
+This is where Salesflare and Pipedrive custom sales pipeline templates differ.

 Salesflare’s default Stage 5 is “Deal won” or “Deal lost.”